 I have no special information relating to the nocturnal trysts of union officials in Britain or anywhere else, but their opportunism is anything but a merely “abstract proposition.”
 Rather, the treacherous services of the union officials are propositioned on a daily basis by the employers and the state, and these propositioners are very rarely disappointed.

-Therefore, our aim, today, is to initiate an analysis of trade unionism, based upon an historical review of certain critical stages in the development of this specific form of the workers' movement.
-As I have already said, the socialist movement has accumulated, over a period not less than 150 years, an immense body of historical experience.
+Therefore, our aim is to initiate an analysis of trade unionism, based upon a historical review of critical stages in the development of this specific form of the workers movement.
+The socialist movement has accumulated, over a period of not less than 150 years, immense historical experience.
 This experience justifies its claim to be the world’s greatest and saddest expert on the subject of trade unionism.

-We do not intend to suggest that trade unionism represents some sort of historical mistake that should never have occurred.
-It would be somewhat ridiculous to deny that a phenomenon as universal as trade unionism lacked profound roots in the socio-economic structure of capitalist society.
-There is, to be sure, a definite link between trade unionism and the class struggle; but only in the sense that the organization of workers within trade unions derives its objective impulse from the existence of a definite conflict between the material interests of employers and workers.
+We do not claim that trade unionism represents some sort of historical mistake that should never have occurred.
+It would be ridiculous to deny that a phenomenon as universal as trade unionism lacked deep roots in the socioeconomic structure of capitalist society.
+There is, to be sure, a definite link between trade unionism and the class struggle; but only in the sense that the organization of workers within trade unions derives its impulse from the existence of a definite conflict between the material interests of employers and workers.
 It by no means follows from this objective fact that trade unions, as a specific socially-determined organizational form, identify themselves with, or seek to prosecute, the class struggle (to which, in a historical sense, they owe their existence).
 Rather, history provides overwhelming evidence that they are far more devoted to its suppression.

 The trade unions’ tendency to suppress the class struggle has found its most intense and developed expression in their attitude toward the socialist movement.
 There has been no illusion more tragic, especially for socialists, than that which imagined the unions as dependable, let alone inevitable, allies in the struggle against capitalism.
 The organic development of trade unionism proceeds, not in the direction of socialism, but in opposition to it.
-Notwithstanding the circumstances of their origins that is, even when the trade unions in one or another country owed their existence directly to the impulse and leadership provided by the revolutionary socialists the development and consolidation of the trade unions has invariably led to a resentment of socialist tutelage and determined efforts to break free from it.
-Only through an explanation of this tendency is it possible to arrive at an understanding of the essential nature of trade unionism.
+Notwithstanding the circumstances of their origins — that is, even when the trade unions in one or another country owed their existence directly to the impulse and leadership provided by the revolutionary socialists — the development and consolidation of the trade unions has invariably led to a resentment of socialist tutelage and determined efforts to break free from it.
+Only through an explanation of this tendency is it possible to arrive at a scientific understanding of trade unionism.

 It must be kept in mind that when we set out to study trade unionism, we are dealing with a definite social form.
 By this, we mean not some sort of casual, accidental and amorphous collection of individuals, but rather a historically-evolved connection between people organized in classes and rooted in certain specific relations of production.
 It is also important to reflect upon the nature of form itself.
 We all know that a relation exists between form and content, but this relationship is generally conceived as if the form were merely the expression of content.
 From this standpoint, the social form might be conceptualized as merely an outward, plastic and infinitely malleable expression of the relations upon which it is based.
 But social forms are more profoundly understood as dynamic elements in the historical process.
 To say that “content is formed” means that form imparts to the content of which it is the expression definite qualities and characteristics.
 It is through form that content exists and develops.

 Similarly, a group of workers is a group of workers.
 And yet, when that group assumes the form of a trade union, it acquires, through that form, new and quite distinct social properties to which the workers are inevitably subordinated.
 What, precisely, is meant by this?
-The trade unions represent the working class in a very distinct socio-economic role: as the seller of a commodity, labor power.
-Arising on the basis of the productive relations and property forms of capitalism, the essential purpose of the trade union is to secure for this commodity the best price that can be obtained under prevailing market conditions.
+The trade unions represent the working class in a very distinct socioeconomic role: as the seller of a commodity, labor-power.
+Arising on the basis of the productive relations and property forms of capitalism, the trade unions seek to secure for this commodity the best price that can be obtained under prevailing market conditions.

-These two critical and essential aspects of trade unionism its tendency to seek the suppression of the class struggle and its hostility to the socialist movement are decisively substantiated by the historical record.
+These two critical aspects of trade unionism — its tendency to seek the suppression of the class struggle and its hostility to the socialist movement — are decisively substantiated by the historical record.
 In this regard, the history of the trade union movement in two countries, England and Germany, yields important lessons and insights.

 England is commonly regarded as the great home of modern trade unionism, where, through this form of organization, the working class realized remarkable achievements.
 Indeed, this was the impression the trade unions made upon Eduard Bernstein, during his extended sojourn in England during the late 1880s and 1890s.
 The supposed successes of British trade unionism convinced Bernstein that it was the economic struggles of these organizations, not the political efforts of the revolutionary movement, that would be the decisive factor in the advance of the working class and the gradual transformation of society along socialist lines.

-Everything said today by the petty-bourgeois radicals was anticipated, a century ago, by the founder of modern revisionism.
+Everything said today by the petty-bourgeois radicals was anticipated a century ago, by the founder of modern revisionism.
 The fact that their arguments are 100 years old does not, in itself, render them invalid.
-After all, I freely admit that some of the arguments I am using are also 100 years old the arguments employed by Rosa Luxemburg against Bernstein.
-But these have the advantage of having been substantiated in the course of the last century, while those of the neo-Bernsteinites have been refuted utterly.
-As a matter of fact, it was noted by contemporary critics of Bernstein that his estimate of the economic achievements of British trade unionism was grossly exaggerated.
-Indeed, the ascendancy of trade unionism, whose rise to a dominant role in the workers' movement had begun in the 1850s, was an expression of the political degeneration and intellectual stagnation that followed in the wake of the defeat of the great revolutionary political movement of the British working class, Chartism.
-The Chartist movement represented the culmination of an extraordinary political, cultural and intellectual ferment that affected broad sections of the working class in the decades that followed the French Revolution.
+After all, I freely admit that some of the arguments I am using are also 100 years old — for example, the arguments employed by Rosa Luxemburg against Bernstein.
+These, however, have the advantage of having been substantiated in the course of the last century, while those of the neo-Bernsteinites have been refuted.
+As a matter of fact, contemporary critics of Bernstein noted that his estimate of the economic achievements of British trade unionism was grossly exaggerated.
+Indeed, the ascendancy of trade unionism, whose rise to a dominant role in the workers movement had begun in the 1850s, was an expression of the political degeneration and intellectual stagnation that followed in the wake of the defeat of the great revolutionary political movement of the British working class, Chartism.
+The Chartist movement represented the culmination of a political, cultural and intellectual ferment that affected broad sections of the working class in the decades that followed the French Revolution.
 Years after the final defeat of Chartism in 1848–49, Thomas Cooper, one of its most respected leaders, contrasted the revolutionary spirit of the old movement to the dull, petty-bourgeois outlook cultivated by the trade unions.
 He wrote in his autobiography:

 A new type of labor leader emerged with the trade unions: timid gentlemen who craved middle-class respectability and preached the new gospel of class compromise took the place of the old revolutionary Chartists.
 As Theodore Rothstein, a socialist historian of Chartism, wrote: